 Dr. Clayton graduated M.D. from the Hahn Medical College in Chicago in 1869.
 He was certified by the Homeopathic Medical Board of Canada in 1869.
 According to the 1882 Ontario Medical Register, he joined the College of Physicians and Surgeons on the 12th of May, 1875.

 Dr. Clayton was practicing medicine in Elgin County in 1871 and living with his parents in Malahide Township.
 He began practicing medicine in Chatham around 1875.

 Dr. Clayton married Emma Dupuis Croley on the 25th of October, 1876 in Aylmer, Ontario.
-She was born on the 19th of November, 1856 in Tillsonburg, Ontario.
+Mrs. Clayton was born on the 19th of November, 1856 in Ingersoll, Ontario.
 Her parents were Joseph Croley and the former Anna Maria Wallace.
 Mrs. Clayton’s father was a carpenter and he died when she was only a year old.
 (Joseph Croley died on the 8th of May, 1857 at the age of 33.)
-Mrs. Clayton had an older sister Mary and a younger sister Josephine.
+Mrs. Clayton had an older sister named Mary F. B. Croley and a younger sister named Josephine Agnes Croley.
 Josephine was born after the death of her father on the 29th of September, 1857.
-Mrs. Croley raised her daughters by herself in Tillsonburg, Ontario and she worked as a milliner in the Town of Tillsonburg.
+Mrs. Croley supported herself and her daughters by working as a milliner in the Town of Tillsonburg.

-In 1876, Dr. Clayton had an upstairs office located at 76 King Street in Chatham.
-Dr. Clayton appears in the 1877 Chatham Business Directory.
-At that time Dr. and Mrs. Clayton resided at 106 Park Avenue East.
-In the 1888 Chatham Business Directory Dr. Clayton’s office was located at the corner of King and Fifth and his home was located on Wellington Street near Queen Street.
+In 1876, Dr. Clayton had an upstairs office located at 76 King Street West in Chatham and his residence was located at 54 Victoria Ave at the corner of James Street.
+In the 1888 Chatham Business Directory, Dr. Clayton’s office was located at the corner of King and Fifth and his home was located on Wellington Street near Queen Street.
 In the 1870’s the population of Chatham was between 7,000 and 8,000 people.
 The Chatham Banner was the only newspaper at the time and it was published every Wednesday.
 The cost of a subscription was $1.50 per year.

 An announcement appeared in the 17th of September, 1879 edition in the local Chatham paper announcing the birth of a son.

-Dr. Clayton died at the Augustana Hospital in Chicago, Illinois, on the 15th of September, 1900 in Chicago, Illinois at the age of 51.
+Dr. Clayton died at the Augustana Hospital in Chicago, Illinois, on the 15th of September, 1900 at the age of 51.
 At the time of his death he was the Health Commissioner of Evanston.

-*Dr. Clayton’s son Allen Jr. served for the United States Army during World War I and World War II.
+*Dr. Clayton’s son Allen Clayton Jr. served with the United States Army during World War I and World War II.